CLPeh/promotion-tool-example/src/contributing-guildelines.md

 You can request a new feature by submitting an issue to the [GitHub Repository][github].
 Before requesting a feature consider the following:

-- Json.NET has many extensibility points, it is possible you can implement your feature today without modifying Json.NET
-- Stability is important.
-Json.NET is used by thousands of other libraries and features that require large breaking changes are unlikely to be accepted
+> pending...

 ## <a name="pullrequest"></a> Submitting a Pull Request

 When submitting a pull request to the [GitHub Repository][github] make sure to do the following:

-- Check that new and updated code follows Json.NET's existing code formatting and naming standard
+- Check that new and updated code follows .NET Core's existing code formatting and naming standard
-- Run Json.NET's unit tests to ensure no existing functionality has been affected
+- Run .NET Core's unit tests to ensure no existing functionality has been affected
 - Write new unit tests to test your changes.
 All features and fixed bugs must have tests to verify they work